apache/openwhisk-wskdeploy/docs/wskdeploy_action_helloworld.md

 ## The "Hello World" Action

-As with most language introductions, here we show a minimal "hello world" action as encoded in an OpenWhisk Package Manifest YAML file:
+As with most language introductions, here we show a simple "hello world" action as encoded in an OpenWhisk Package Manifest YAML file:

 ### Manifest file
 ```yaml